How to help if your daughter wants her period to end faster | luna app

 No. Your teen can’t reliably speed up a period, but:

-If their period is unusually heavy or distressing, it’s a good idea to check in with a doctor.
+If their period is unusually heavy, long, or distressing, it’s a good idea to speak with a doctor.

 How we created this article: